 Baby step: Take every opportunity to move.
-Park at the end of the parking lot.
-Take the stairs.
-Wash your car (instead of hitting the car wash).
+Park at the end of the grocery parking lot.
+Take the stairs rather than the elevator.
+Wash your car in the driveway instead of hitting the car wash.
 Do lunges while you brush your teeth.

 Stress management goal: Meditate for 10 minutes daily.
-According to a University of Pennsylvania research study, daily meditation improves the ability to prioritize and manage tasks and goals, re-focus attention and stay alert to the environment.
+According to a University of Pennsylvania research study, daily meditation improves the ability to prioritize and manage tasks and goals, re-focus attention, and stay alert to our environment.

 Baby step: When you’re feeling stressed, take three deep breaths.
 Even one deep centered breath can lower blood pressure, ease muscle tension and release stress.